 Canadian polar bear in the tundra at Hudson Bay

 - Canada's longest river is McKenzie River in the North West.
-The river is 2,635miles or 4,241km long.
+The river is 4,241 km/ 2,635 miles long.

-- The highest mountain in Canada is with 19,551ft or 5,959m the Mount Logan in the Yukon Territory at the border with Alaska.
+- The highest mountain in Canada is Mount Logan with 5,959 m/ 19,551 ft.
+Mount Logan is located in the Yukon Territory at the border with Alaska/USA.

 - The Literacy Rate is 99%, so almost all Canadians can read and write.

 - Canada is a popular country for immigration.
-The country is said to have the largest population growth of the industrialised countries (G-8) in 2013.
+The country is said to have the largest population growth of the industrialised countries (G-7).

 - There are more than 2,800 hockey rinks in Canada.
 However, almost twice as many kids under 14 years play soccer than hockey.
-Ice-Hockey is still the second most practised sport in Canada for all over 15 years of age, after golf, but before soccer!
+Ice-Hockey is still the second most practised sport in Canada for all over 15 years of age.
+Ice hockey comes after golf, but before soccer!